NainaKothari-14/auth-service/README.md

 ## Overview

-A production-ready, independent authentication microservice built with Node.js, Express, PostgreSQL, and React.
+A scalable authentication microservice built with Node.js, Express, PostgreSQL, and React.
 Provides multiple authentication methods including traditional credentials, OAuth2, OTP verification, and Single Sign-On (SSO) capabilities that can be integrated into any application.

 ### Why This Service?